 Meet Kate

-Kate Kate_Mugshotis a geologist with research and teaching interests that center around provenance studies, stratigraphy, and tectonics, especially the use of petrography and mineral geochemistry to decipher source-area regional geologic histories and sedimentation records.
+Kate Kate_Mugshotis a geologist with research and teaching interests across geology and hydrology, focusing particularly on Minnesota.
+Her research interests center around provenance studies, stratigraphy, and tectonics, especially the use of petrography and mineral geochemistry to decipher source-area regional geologic histories and sedimentation records.

 Kate has worked in New Zealand, Australia, Alaska, California, and Mexico.
 Kate’s current research includes work on Conglomerates and the transport and abrasion of boulders during transport.
-Kate is also working with students on various aspects of Quaternary glacio-fluvial sediments in Minnesota, and structural, petrographic, geochemical studies on Proterozoic and Archean rocks in Minnesota.
 Kate is a registered Professional Geologist in the State of Minnesota (License # 30500).
+Kate taught at St. Cloud State University for 19 years, followed by a year at North Hennepin Community College (2021-2022), and two years at Gustavus Adolphus College (2023-2025).
+Starting in July 2025 she will be based at Hamline University.

-Kate participated in ANDRILL (the NSF-funded Antarctic Geologic Drilling Project) in 2006/2007, and is a co-author of a Lab Textbook ‘Reconstructing Earth’s Climate History Inquiry-based Exercises for Lab and Class (St. John, K., Leckie, R.M., Pound, K., Jones, M., and Krissek, L., 2012, Reconstructing Earth’s Climate History Inquiry-based Exercises for Lab and Class.
-Wiley Blackwell, 485p.).
-The second edition of this textbook is in press!
-It will be available in September 2021!
+Kate participated in ANDRILL (the NSF-funded Antarctic Geologic Drilling Project) in 2006/2007, and is a co-author of a Lab Textbook ‘Reconstructing Earth’s Climate History Inquiry-based Exercises for Lab and Class (St. John, K., Leckie, R.M., Pound, K., Jones, M., and Krissek, L., 2012).
+The second edition of this textbook is available through Wiley Blackwell.

 Kate (with Drs.
 Srock and Petzold) received the St. Cloud State University Hellervik Prize ($10,000) in 2015 for her research project titled ‘Stream Transport of Cobbles and Boulders: How Fast and How Far?’
 This research is ongoing.